djnzx/spring-steps/step21/_app.properties.md

 - `spring.h2.console.settings.web-allow-others=false`

-p.s. these are default values. all of them can be omitted
+p.s. these are default values. all of them can be omitted.